otownsend455/ATM/README.md

 # ATM
-Developed with a team an automated teller machine (ATM).
+Developed with a team an automated teller machine (ATM) written in Java.

 The entire project is contained inside the zip file, group_0358.